BasileBron/Data-Structure-and-Algorithm/README.md

 * Stack--------------------------------------------------------------------------------
 	* Pros:
 		1. Helps manage the data in particular way (LIFO) which is not possible with Linked list and array.
-		2. When function is called the local varriables are stored in stack and destroyed once returned.
-Stack is used when varriable is not used outside the function.
+		2. When function is called the local variables are stored in stack and destroyed once returned.
+Stack is used when variable is not used outside the function.
 		So, it gives control over how memory is allocated and deallocated
-		3. Stack frees you from the burden of remembering to cleanup(read delete) the object
+		3. Stack frees you from the burden of remembering to clean-up(read delete) the object
 		4. Not easily corrupted (No one can easily inset data in middle)

 	* Cons: